latex3/tagging-project/index.md

 ### Reporting Issues

-In the [Issues area](https://github.com/latex3/tagging-project/issues) users can open issues with any part of the tagging project without worrying about which code repository holds the code which needs to be fixed.
+In the [Issues area](https://github.com/latex3/tagging-project/issues) users can open issues for any part of the tagging project without worrying about which code repository holds the code which needs to be fixed.
 Wwe can move issues to opther repositories when appropiate.
 Issues are also used to document package incompatibilites with examples .